openebs-archive/cstor-operators/docs/workload/prometheus-operator/prometheus.md

-Launch Grafana using Node External IP of with corresponding NodePort of **prometheus-grafana** service
+Launch Grafana using Node's External IP and with corresponding NodePort of **prometheus-grafana** service

 http://<any_node_external-ip>:<Grafana_SVC_NodePort>